100 Florida Trails®

 Punta Gorda is doing a good job developing a bicycling infrastructure through its Punta Gorda Pathways program, planned for 18 miles.
 Shared-use trails and paths will connect neighborhoods, parks and commercial areas throughout the city.
 Here we report on the approximately 8.4 miles of wide, paved biking now complete.
 We visited the Harborwalk (2.4 miles, great Florida views), connecting to the Linear Park Path (1 mile), connecting to the Shreve Street Shared-Use Path (1 mile), connecting to the US 41 Shared-Use Path (4 miles).
 While not an extensive ride, we enjoy the laid-back "Old Florida" feel that the downtown area of Punta Gorda retains, and casual biking is a great way to explore.
-It can be part of 2-leg trip that includes the nearby Cape Haze Pioneer Trail.
+It can be part of 2-leg trip that includes the nearby Cape Haze Pioneer Trail (see link below).
 (Map link and photos below.)

 Map link ...
 Punta Gorda Trails